Numbered-node cycle network

-The numbered-node cycle network (fietsknooppuntennetwerk; Knotenpunktbezogene Wegweisung/Knotenpunktsystem für Radwanderern [formal] and Radeln nach Zahlen ["bike-by-numbers", informal]) is a wayfinding system.
-It spans the Netherlands, Belgium, parts of France and Germany, and parts of Croatia, and is expanding rapidly, as of 2017.
-Each intersection or node is given a number, and the numbers are signposted, so the cyclist always knows which way to go to get to the next node.
+The numbered-node cycle network (fietsknooppuntennetwerk; Knotenpunktbezogene Wegweisung/Knotenpunktsystem für Radwanderern [formal] and Radeln nach Zahlen ["bike-by-numbers", informal]) is a wayfinding system for cyclists in Europe.
+It works by assigning each junction or intersection (here called a node) on a bicycle-friendly cycling route a number: these numbers are then signposted at junctions along such routes so that the cyclist always knows which way to go to get to the next junction / node on their itinerary.
+As of 2026, the numbered-node cycle network is expanding rapidly with extensive coverage across the Netherlands and Flanders in Belgium, good coverage across Wallonia in Belgium, as well as parts of France, Germany, Denmark and Croatia.

-Numbers are not unique, but nodes with the same number are placed far apart, so that they can't be confused.
-To find a route, the cyclist uses a list of node numbers (the sequence of intersections they will pass through).
-The list is generated with a website, or a downloaded, roadside or paper map.
-Intersection numbers need little translation.
+Node numbers are not necessarily unique but those that do have same number will be situated so far apart that they cannot be confused.
+To design a route, the cyclist simply creates a list of node numbers, which will be the sequence of junctions or intersections that they will be passing through.
+The list of node numbers can be generated with a website.
+The cyclist can then see these nodes on a downloaded map or write them or circle them himself on a paper map.

-Bike networks are, by nature, more distributed than car routes, with more junctions; they do not gather all cyclists onto arterial bike routes.
-The numbered-node network makes long-distance bike travel simpler (by making it harder to get lost), and faster (by making frequent stops to check a map needless).
-Areas on the numbered-node network cite substantial economic benefits, including revenues from increased bike tourism.
+Cycling networks are, by nature, more distributed than car routes, with more junctions; they do not gather all cyclists onto arterial bike routes.
+The numbered-node cycle network makes long-distance bike travel simpler (by making it harder to get lost), and faster (by making frequent stops to check a map needless).
+Additionally, another of the main benefits of using node numbers rather than named cycling routes, is that node numbers do not need translation.
+Areas on the numbered-node cycle network cite substantial economic benefits, including revenues from increased bike tourism.

 The numbered-node network is more flexible than previous signage systems, which only indicated long, pre-determined routes.
-The numbered-node network signage can be used to plan and follow any arbitrary route through the network.
-This makes for more flexible bicycle touring, and is more usable for utility cycling.
+Numbered-node cycle network signage can be used to plan and follow any arbitrary route through the network: this makes for more flexible bicycle touring, and is more usable for utility cycling.

 A locator map at node 20 in Schoten, near Antwerp.
 Each intersection is marked with a numbered circle.
 Each internode/interjunction distance is marked in kilometers, in red.